 - Florida Manatees: scars from boat collisions present along the back, body and flukes.

-This data helped build the foundation of SouWEST, by describing what whale species were using the bay, when they were present, and how different cohorts utilised different areas.
+SouWEST has been collecting photo-ID data on the blue, humpback and southern right whales in Australia’s southwest since 1994.
+These data helped build the foundation of SouWEST, by describing what whale species were using the bay, when they were present, and how different cohorts utilised different areas.
 As our research continues, photo-ID will provide us with detailed records of individual whales, allowing us to document the life of an animal.
-This provides important information for the management of whale species in Geographe Bay.
+This provides important information for the management of whale species that seasonally occupy the southwest of Australia.